surprisetalk/elm-bulma/README.md

 - [elm-bulma-classes](http://package.elm-lang.org/packages/danielnarey/elm-bulma-classes/latest/BulmaClasses)

 ## Next Steps
+- Fix the hacky `Attrs msg` stuff (sorry!).
+- Consider changing to `elm-style-elements` format -- get rid of all the unique modifiers records.
+- Upgrade to `0.6.2`.
-- Adding the remaining Bulma `0.5.3` components.
+- Example/test page with all the Bulma features.
+- Remove `elm-bulma-classes` as dependency.
-- Improving documentation.
+- Improve documentation.
+- Talk to the Bulma peeps about featuring this package!
-- Cleaning the codebase.
+- Clean the codebase.
-- Making the library web-accessible by default, using the [elm-html-a11y](http://package.elm-lang.org/packages/tesk9/elm-html-a11y/latest) package.
+- Make the library web-accessible by default, using the [elm-html-a11y](http://package.elm-lang.org/packages/tesk9/elm-html-a11y/latest) package.